What to do if you get a subpoena? 5 things you need to know.

 Received a subpoena and not sure what you have to do next?
 Can you ignore it?
 Can you claim the cost of answering it?

-Over the coming months, we will provide a five part series on responding to subpoenas, including:
+Over the coming months, we will provide a four part series on responding to subpoenas, including:

 Producing documents in answer to a subpoena

 Protection of information under standard court practice.

 Recovering your costs of compliance.

 A subpoena is an order made by a court at the request of a party to a court case that requires the recipient to either produce documents, attend court to give evidence, or both.